AlanAnsell/PolyLM/README.md

 # PolyLM - Neural Word Sense Model

+Repository for the EACL 2021 paper [PolyLM: Learning about Polysemy through Language Modeling](https://arxiv.org/abs/2101.10448) by Alan Ansell, Felipe Bravo-Marquez and Bernhard Pfahringer.

 ## Setup
 Recommended environment is Python >= 3.7 and TensorFlow 1.15, although earlier versions of TensorFlow 1 may also work.